gt-cs3220/gt-cs3220.github.io/labday5.md

 In this assignments, you will learn using pynq (Python productivity for Zynq (PYNQ)).

-Please watch the video(labday5.mp4) and read the tutorial and assignment documentations before your sign up for pynq board usuage time.
+Please read the tutorial and assignment documentations before your sign up for pynq board usuage time.

 please read the [PYNQ Getting Started docs](https://pynq.readthedocs.io/en/v2.5.1/index.html)